microsoft/PartsUnlimitedMRP/docs/HOL_Continuous-Integration-with-Visual-Studio-Online-Build/README.md

 **Set up your Visual Studio Team Services account:** This step helps you download the source code, and then push it to your own Visual Studio Team Services account.

-**Set up Linux virtual machine in Azure as the Build Agent:** In this step, you will create a new Linux machine, install all the dependencies required to be a build machine, and then configure a build agent on it.
+**Set up Linux virtual machine in Azure to be used as the Build Agent:** In this step, you will create a new Linux machine, install all the dependencies required to be a build machine, and then configure a build agent on it.

 **Create Continuous Integration Build:** In this step, you will create a build definition in Visual Studio Team Services that will be triggered every time a commit is pushed to your repository in Visual Studio Team Services.